 pit toilet: waterless toilet over a sheltered dirt pit; often in the backcountry

 restroom: has running water; in buildings like visitor centers

 vault toilet: waterless facility in which waste is collected in a concrete vault and periodically pumped out; often in a small building at trailheads, campgrounds, etc.

 Tory See American Revolution affiliations.

-trademark TM Not legally required and increases reading complexity.
+trademark TM Do not use.
+Not legally required and increases reading complexity.
 See registration mark.

 treeline Use instead of timberline in NPS media for the general public.
 In other media, “timberline” may be appropriate in specific contexts.
 See timber.